-The entries "SSLv3 TLSv1" and "All -SSLv2" have the same effect.
+The entries "TLSv1 TLSv1.1 TLSv1.21" and "All -SSLv3" have the same effect as long as no support of the future TLS version 1.3 is added to the Mail reader.
+Default: All

-Default: SSLv3 TLSv1

 Some servers support only TLS when MODE=EXPLICIT is used.
-In this case, PRO-TOCOL=TLSv1 must be used, since otherwise the setup of the TLS/SSL connection fails.
+In this case, PROTOCOL=All -SSLv3 must be used, since otherwise the setup of the TLS/SSL connection fails.

-CIPHER\SUITE=<cipher suite spec>
+CIPHER_SUITE=<cipher suite spec>